FNNDSC/mediawiki/README.rst

 If you want to make sure that it's actually running just type:

         ``crontab -l``

+Some logs are stocked in /tmp/backup.log.
+But if you want to have more detail yo u might want to install an MTA service.

+If you have backup problem, make sure the ``git-backup.sh`` is an executable file.
+It should be done by the installation script ``make.sh`` but if not, use :

+- chmod +x git-backup.sh

 NOTE: If the wiki is not powered in ``/neuro/labs/grantlab/research/mediawiki/`` then you must replace the path in ``git-backup.sh`` by your actual path.